NiteshYadav03/NiteshYadav03/README.md

 # 💫 About Me:
-I am currenty studying in NITK<br>Ask me about MERN stack and DSA
+I am currently studying in NITK<br>Ask me about MERN stack and DSA and ML

 # 💻 Tech Stack: